 Chalk paint can be misleading when it comes to its drying time.
-The chalk paint dries to touch fast, but that doesn’t mean the paint is ready for a re-coat.
-You can re-coat chalk paint after the solvent (water) has evaporated.
+The paint dries to touch fast, but that doesn’t mean the coating is ready for a re-coat.
+You can re-coat the paint only after the solvent (water) has evaporated.

-If you re-coat chalk paint too soon, the finish will turn sticky.
-That’s because once you apply a new coat, the evaporation process of the old chalk paint will be stopped.
-Also, since the chalk paint isn’t hard enough, the new coat won’t adhere properly.
+If you re-coat it too soon, the finish will turn sticky.
+That’s because once you apply a new coat, the evaporation process of the old coat will be stopped (or delayed).
+Also, since the existing coat isn’t hard enough, the new coat won’t adhere properly.
 This will lead to a tacky or sticky finish.

 You must let chalk paint dry for 24 hours before sealing.
-That’s because top coats (such as wax or polyurethane) stop the solvent evaporation rate.
-The solvent gets trapped between the chalk paint and topcoat, and the finish turns sticky if the solvent doesn’t evaporate first.
+That’s because top coats (such as wax or polyurethane) stop the solvent evaporation rate completely.
+If the solvent gets trapped between the paint and the top coat, the finish will turn sticky and can prevent the top coat from sticking.

 It takes chalk paint between 1 day to 1 week to cure.
-The curing time refers to how long to wait before the chalk paint can handle the weight, be used, and cleaned.
+The curing time refers to how long to wait before the finish can handle the weight, be used and cleaned.

-The curing time and drying time of chalk paint are two different things.
-The drying time refers to how long it takes the paint solvent (water) to evaporate and for paint particles to harden.
+The curing time and drying time of paint are two different things.
+The drying time refers to how long it takes the solvent (water) to evaporate and for particles to harden.

-The curing time is the process of repeated oxidization of paint particles.
-Oxidization is when the chalk paint particles react with the oxygen in the atmosphere.
-This reaction causes the paint binder (plaster) and paint particles to harden.
-Once the paint has hardened, it means the chalk paint has cured, and you can clean and use it without the chalk paint coming off.
+The curing time is the process of repeated oxidization of particles.
+Oxidization is when the paint particles react with the oxygen in the atmosphere.
+This reaction causes the paint binder (plaster) and particles to harden.
+Once the paint has hardened, it means it has cured, and you can clean and use it without the finish coming off.

-If you use and clean chalk paint before it cures, the paint will peel off, get sticky, or gunk up.
+If you use and clean paint before it cures, it will peel off, get sticky, or gunk up.
 In simple terms, the paint will get damaged if you use it too soon,

-However, the curing time of chalk paint depends on the temperature variation, dust, and humidity.
+The curing time of the paint depends on the temperature variation, dust, and humidity.
 In moist conditions and cold weather, chalk paint takes 2 weeks to cure.

-The chalk paint cure time also depends on the plaster of the paint.
-Chalk paint uses gypsum as its paint plaster.
-This is what gives the chalk paint its dry matte finish.
+Its cure time also depends on the plaster of the paint.
+Chalk paint uses gypsum as its paint plaster, this is what gives it its dry matte finish.
 In addition, the plaster binds the paint particles and the paint coating to the material or wood.